XiangfeiShen/IEEE_TGRS_2021_HyperWeak/README.md

 This package contains the MATLAB codes for the algorithm presented in the paper:

 X. Shen, H. Liu, J. Qin, F. Ge, and X. Zhou, "Towards Weak Signal Analysis in Hyperspectral Data: A Semi-supervised Unmixing Perspective", Submitted to IEEE Transactions on Geoscience and Remote Sensing.
-(Accept with minor revisions)
+(Accepted)

  Copyright (C) 2021, Xiangfei Shen (xfshen95@outlook.com);
                      Haijun Liu;